High-Protein Blueberry Cottage Cheese Pancakes for First Trimester (Ultra Fluffy!!)

 - In a separate medium bowl, whisk together the oat milk, cottage cheese, eggs, and vanilla extract until well combined.

 - Pour the wet ingredients into the dry ingredients and stir with a spatula until just combined.
-The batter should be slightly lumpy.
+The batter should be slightly clumpy.
 Gently fold in the blueberries.
 Do not overmix!

 - Heat a large nonstick skillet or griddle over medium heat and lightly grease it.
 Pour about 1/4 cup of batter per pancake onto the hot griddle.
 Cook for 2-3 minutes per side, until bubbles form on the surface and the edges look set.